DON'T Buy "Hemp-derived Delta-9 Carts" Until You Read This

 What Is a Cart?

-Within a cart is a distillate, or simply a cannabis extract that has undergone a process of separation with selective boiling and condensation to the point where you get the pure cannabinoid in this liquid, gooey form.
+Within each cart is a distillate, a cannabis extract that has undergone a process of separation with selective boiling and condensation to yield a single cannabinoid in its liquid, gooey form.
 Some carts also use oils derived from hemp or marijuana through CO2 extraction.

 Distillate is the basis of many hemp-derived products.
-Everything from our Live Rosin Caramel Taffies to Strawberry HHC Gummies uses distillate.
-Distillate on its own has a very bitter/unpleasant taste.
-So that's why we use an infusion method to ensure it's well-mixed into the product to help ensure a better-tasting product.
+Everything, from our Live Rosin Caramel Taffies to our Strawberry HHC Gummies, uses distillate.
+On its own, this concentrate has a very bitter and unpleasant taste, which is why we use an infusion method for our edibles.
+Infusing distillate into an edible mixture ensures better flavor while not compromising potency or consistency.

-Besides distillate (one of the purest cannabinoid concentrates), carts may contain some carrier liquids to make them easier to vaporize, flavoring agents, terpenes, or even other cannabis concentrates such as live resin to give it a more piney/natural flavor.
+Besides distillate (one of the purest cannabinoid concentrates) and oils, carts may contain carrier liquids to make them easier to vaporize, flavoring agents, terpenes, or even other cannabis extracts such as live resin to offer a more piney, natural flavor.

 Hemp vs. Marijuana

-So we've established that Delta-9 is just another term for "THC," and carts are generally tubes filled with mostly pure cannabinoid extracts.
+So we've established that Delta-9 is just another term for "THC," and carts are just tubes filled with cannabinoid extracts.
 Now, we will break down the differences between hemp and marijuana.

 The words "hemp" and "marijuana" can mean many things to many people, from plants used to make textiles to a term used in a negative context to push the agenda of cannabis prohibition.